Student Success Initiatives at Atlantic Cape

 interests, abilities, and talents.
 Atlantic Cape's departments of

-Student Affairs and Enrollment Management are collaborating to
+Student Affairs and Enrollment Management collaborated to

 implement this project.

 The college provided a series of five Saturday workshops at the

 Cape May County Campus during spring semester 2016, and followed

 these workshops up with an intensive week-long "Career Success

 Bootcamp" in summer 2016, also held at the Cape May County Campus.